Introduction to Chapter 8: Hypothesis Testing with One Sample

 What is the p-value?
 In one or two complete sentences, explain what the p-value means for this problem.

-Use the previous information to sketch a picture of this situation.
-CLEARLY, label and scale the horizontal axis and shade the region(s) corresponding to the p-value.
+Use the previous information to sketch a picture of this situation on Figure a.
+Clearly label and scale the horizontal axis and shade the region(s) corresponding to the p-value.

 Indicate the correct decision (“reject” or “do not reject” the null hypothesis), the reason for it, and write an appropriate conclusion, using complete sentences.